-Phosphoric acid process sometimes employs washing system for mist eliminator, whereas sulfuric acid typically cannot.
-A table containing all the applications mentioned can be found at Table 4.
+The phosphoric acid process sometimes employs a washing system for mist eliminators, whereas sulfuric acid typically cannot.
+A table containing all the applications mentioned can be found in Table 1.

-MaxiChevron® operates at best conditions when coupled with MaxiWash®, since it continuously removes solid accumulation on blades.
+MaxiChevron operates at best conditions when coupled with MaxiWash, since it continuously removes solid accumulation on blades.
 This arrangement reduces excessive amount of equipment shutdown necessary for cleaning, which can be costly.